alx-sch/IRC_server/README.md

    ```
    make
    ```
    This command reads the project's `Makefile` and handles the entire compilation process.
+The build system is designed to be **cross-platform**, automatically adjusting for the operating system.

+   - **OS-Specific Build:** The server's non-blocking socket functionality is handled differently on Linux and macOS.
+The `Makefile` detects the OS and passes the correct compiler flags to handle these variations.

+   - **Linux:** The code uses the `SOCK_NONBLOCK` flag.

+   - **macOS:** The code uses the `fcntl()` function to set the non-blocking flag.

 **4. Run the server**

    Provide a port number and a password for the server.
 The standard IRC port is `6667`.